aliraeini/ContactAngle/README.md

 The ContactAngle and libvoxel codes provided here are released under the terms and conditions of  GNU GENERAL PUBLIC LICENSE Version 3 (GPLv3), see: https://www.gnu.org/licenses/gpl-3..en.html

 Codes in the pkgs directory has their own licence terms.
-For the foamx4m (GPLv3 licence) you need to check individual files -- they are mostly derived from foam-extend but some of the files are updated using codes from OpenFOAM-v16.12+ or more recent versions of official OpenFOAM (released b OpenCFD) and include cfMesh code as well.
-These codes are in some cases are customized and are not endorsed by their original copy-right holders.
+These codes are customized and are not endorsed by their original copy-right holders.